Synonym(s)

 Undesirable effectsThis section has been translated automatically.

-Dry cough, asthmoid complaints (the side effects are associated, among others, with an accumulation of bradykinin and substance P; no tolerance phenomena are to be expected here, these side effects not infrequently lead to discontinuation of therapy).
-Cough may be suppressed by sodium cromoglicate.
+Dry cough, asthmoid complaints (the side effects are associated with an accumulation of bradykinin and substance P, among other things; no tolerance phenomena are to be expected here, these side effects often lead to discontinuation of therapy).
+Cough can be suppressed by sodium cromoglicate.

 Hepatotoxic side effects (1%); increase in liver-specific enzymes; signs of cholestasis Throm